AbsaOSS/login-service/README.md

 or just exclude the properties from the config for that auth provider.
 Please ensure at least one auth method is enabled.

+The config also allows the user to specify additional claims to be added to the JWT token.
+These can be sourced from ldap or specified directly in the config depending on the auth provider used.

 ### ActiveDirectoryLDAPAuthenticationProvider
 Uses LDAP(s) to authenticate user in Active Directory and to fetch groups that this user belongs to.